Tech-maniac/MERN-Users-simple/README.md

 Open a split terminal :
 1. Navigate to the client folder by writing cd client, then write the command npm i to install all the packages on the client.
-2.Navigate to the server folder by writing cd server, then write the command npm i to install all the packages on the server side.
+2. Navigate to the server folder by writing cd server, then write the command npm i to install all the packages on the server side.
 3. To run the server side write npm run scriptname
 4. To run the client side write npm start